thinkjs/www.thinkjs.org/view/en/doc/2.0/adapter_websocket.md

 #### broadcast

-You can broadcast event to all sockets in Action through method `this.broadcast`, like:
+You can broadcast event to all sockets in Action through method `this.broadcast`:

 ```js
 export default class extends think.controller.base {